meeplemaker/idl4-cc-rpi-install/README.md

 ![ping 8.8.8.8](/img/ping-internet.png)

-We will save these rule to a ruleset so we can use it whenever we want
+We will save these rule to a ruleset so we can use it whenever we want.

 First we make a directory where we will store the ruleset

     sudo mkdir /etc/iptables

-Then, we make a file to put the ruleset into
+Then, we make a file to copy the ruleset into

     sudo touch /etc/iptables/rules.v4